Milo-Koson/Milo-Koson/README.md

 ## About me

 I'm a young French guy with a passion for tech and everything that is computer related.
-I graduated from ESEO in September 2024, and initially specialised in embedded systems before finding my true passion in DevOps.
+I graduated from ESEO in September 2024, and initially specialised in Embedded Systems before finding my true passion in DevOps.

 I'm mostly working on Linux but as long as it is a UNIX system I'm fine with it !

-I also obtained my 2nd Master degree in Global Management from Université Paris Dauphine in 2023...
-But that's not important right now !
+I also obtained my 2nd Master degree in Global Management from Université Paris Dauphine in 2023... *But that's not important right now !*

+If you look into my repositories you'll find both personnal & school projects that I thought were interesting to expose.

-You can reach me on LinkedIn or by mail for any work related stuff through the following links :
+You can reach me on LinkedIn or by Mail for any work related stuff through the following links :

 <p align="center">
   <a href="https://www.linkedin.com/in/milo-koson/"><img src="https://skillicons.dev/icons?i=linkedin" alt="LinkedIn"></a>